zealvora/certified-kubernetes-administrator/Domain 2 - Application LifeCycle Management/Readme.md

-# Domain 2 - Application Lifecycle Management
+# Domain 2 - POD Design

-The code mentioned in this document are used in the Certified Kubernetes Administrator 2019 course.
+The code mentioned in this document are used in the Certified Kubernetes Application Developer 2019 course.

 https://www.udemy.com/course/certified-kubernetes-administrator/?couponCode=LEARNING